nhinhdao/wetext-friends-talk-project/README.md

 # rails-messages-transfer-project

-Upgraded version of sinatra-messages-transfer-project (a social web application for users to interact with friends) adding posts, messages functions and rebuilding using Ruby on Rails
+This is an upgraded version of sinatra-messages-transfer-project (a social web application for users to interact with friends) adding posts, messages functions and rebuilding using Ruby on Rails

 ## Installation

 - Clone this repository from github to your desired folder, cd to ```rails-messages-transfer-project``` directory
-- This web application requires to install quite a few gems in order to work so please check out the ***GEMFILE*** before running.
+- This web application requires to install quite a few gems in order to work so please check out the ***gemfile*** before running.
 It mainly needs these fundamental gems: bundler, ruby, rails, node, thin,...

 - After install these gems, in the terminal type:
 ```